harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/download-and-copy-artifacts-using-the-command-step.md

 You can also use the Command step on deployment template deployments.
 Since a deployment template can be used on any host type, the Command step can only be run on the delegate.

-The command step mandates the use of a [repeat looping strategy](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/#repeat-strategies) even if the user wants to deploy to a single server.
+The Command step mandates the use of a [repeat looping strategy](/docs/platform/pipelines/looping-strategies/looping-strategies-matrix-repeat-and-parallelism/#repeat-strategies) even if you want to deploy to a single server.

 ## Command step summary